Experienced Guidance After West Virginia Truck Accidents

 - Jackknife crashes.
-If a trailer comes loose, the cargo within a trailer shifts or a semi-truck takes a turn too fast, the trailer may swing around to form a 90-degree angle with the truck.
+If a trailer comes loose, the cargo within a trailer shifts or a semi truck takes a turn too fast, the trailer may swing around to form a 90-degree angle with the truck.
 This is commonly known as a jackknife accident.
 These are often the result of improper loading of the truck, improper driver training or experience, or all of the above.

 - Brake and equipment failures.
 The brakes and other equipment on tractor-trailer trucks are supposed to be inspected regularly and kept in repair so that they work properly.
 Many times, trucking companies do not keep their trucks in good repair to save money or because they do not want to lose income keeping a truck off the road for repairs.

+The amount of money you may be eligible to receive from a truck accident depends on several factors.
 When an 18-wheeler truck and a passenger vehicle collide, it is almost always the occupants of the smaller vehicle who suffer the largest degrees of harm.
 Medical bills, lost wages, property damage costs, and pain and suffering are some of the most pressing losses occupants may suffer, and these losses may total tens of thousands of dollars.
 A victim deserves to be compensated for these losses.

 Our lawyers work hard to build your claim and see to it that the liable party pays you what you are owed.
 Parties who may be held responsible for truck accident damages include the truck driver, the trucking company, a third-party driver, a vehicle or vehicle part manufacturer, or a shipper or loader of cargo.
 Sometimes, another third party, such as the party responsible for road maintenance is at fault.
 We will collect all evidence and open a thorough investigation to determine and prove liability.

-One of our primary jobs as your legal representation is to gather the evidence that’s necessary to determine negligence, causation, and damages.
+One of our primary jobs as your legal representation is to gather the evidence that’s necessary to determine negligence, causation and damages.
 Evidence that may be used includes: